averbraeck/medlabs/docs/5-code.md

 ![](images/code-package-explorer3.png)

-Repeat this for the medlabs-heros git as well, and you will have both the medlabs code and the medlabs-heros code in the Eclipse IDE.
-You can now inspect and adapt the code, and run experiments from the IDE.

-In case you want to have your own version of medlabs or medlabs-heros that you can maintain on github, fork the project on github, and clone your forked project instead.
+In case you want to have your own version of medlabs that you can maintain on github, fork the project on github, and clone your forked project instead.
 The permissive license of medlabs and all libraries on which medlabs is dependent allows you to use the library for any purpose, and create your own version based on the available code.